 If you ask us how our Spanish is coming along, we will probably say "it's a journey" or "it is getting there."

-We've been in Latin America for close to eight months, and we've had our ups and downs with our ongoing relationship with the Spanish language.
-We started with our homestay and private classes in Nicaragua, then worked on our speech as we traveled down to Costa Rica and Panama.
+Our journey started with homestay accomodation and private classes in Nicaragua, then we practiced out speech as we traveled down to Costa Rica and Panama.
 We discovered early on, each country has its own set of words, phrases, accents, and speed.
-Now, we are living in Colombia for a few months, and we've completed a month of group classes at Colombia Immersion.
+And our first year living in Colombia, we completed a month of group classes at Colombia Immersion.
 Formal Spanish classes were a good foundation for us when it comes to grammar, but they were not an instant solution in becoming conversationally adept.
 It takes plenty of practice and confidence to achieve that.
-And so, we continued to search out help in this area.
+And so, we continued to search out help to compliment this foundational learning.

 Language learning is a discovery of a new way of communication, but more importantly, it becomes a significant discovery about ourselves.